-- (1) Provide the final verification for the accuracy, validity, completeness, or appropriateness of a filled prescription or medication order; - (2) Conduct prospective drug use review or evaluate a patient's medication record for purposes identified in § 20:51:25:02; - (3) Provide final verification of automated dispensing medication fill records for accuracy and completeness; - (4) Make decisions that require a pharmacist's professional judgment such as interpreting new orders, applying information, or making product selection for drugs that are substitutable; - (5) Accept new oral prescription medication orders communicated to the pharmacy by a prescriber or the prescriber's agent; or - (6) Open, keep open, or provide pharmaceutical services from a pharmacy without a pharmacist being present as provided in §§ 20:51:06:11, 20:51:15:02, and 20:51:15:04.
+(1) Provide the final verification for the accuracy, validity, completeness, or appropriateness of a filled prescription or medication order;

+(2) Conduct prospective drug use review or evaluate a patient's medication record for purposes identified in § 20:51:25:02;

+(3) Provide final verification of automated dispensing medication fill records for accuracy and completeness;

+(4) Make decisions that require a pharmacist's professional judgment such as interpreting new orders, applying information, or making product selection for drugs that are substitutable;

+(5) Accept new verbal prescription medication orders communicated to the pharmacy by a prescriber or the prescriber's agent; or

+(6) Provide pharmaceutical services in a pharmacy without a pharmacist being present, except as authorized in chapter 20:51:30.

-A violation of this section constitutes illegal conduct or practice and may be grounds for disciplinary action as provided in § 20:51:29:27.
+A violation of this section may be grounds for disciplinary action as provided in § 20:51:29:27.

-Source: 31 SDR 35, effective September 19, 2004.
-General Authority: SDCL 36-11-11(1), 36-11-11(14).
+Source: 31 SDR 35, effective September 19, 2004; 50 SDR 138, effective June 2, 2024.
+General Authority: SDCL 36-11-11(1)(13).